 I have to admit, I'm really impressed with the UI for CloudApp.
 There is no clutter and somehow the CloudApp team has been able to include so many extra features that I haven't even discussed here.
 It's actually been a pleasure examining and learning all the ins and outs of the app while putting together this article.

-Here's a quick summary of some of the other features I didn't cover:
+Here's a quick summary of some of the other features of things you can do with CloudApp:

 CloudApp's free plan is used by millions and there's also multiple individual and team paid plans that you can upgrade to that offer more features including security, custom branding, and more.
-I highly recommend you at least try it out and fiddle with the different features I've discussed here.
+I highly recommend you take the free trial of Pro or Team of the screen recording tool by creating a free CloudApp account and fiddle with the different features I've discussed here.
 I'm sure after just a few hours of use you'll consider adding it to your team's productivity and communication toolset.